alabou/bcp-006-01/docs/NMOS With H.264.md

 The following parameter constraints can be used to express limits or preferences specifically defined by Rec.
 ITU-T H.264 and RFC 6184 for H.264 decoders:

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#profile)
   - Some H.264 profiles are superset of other profiles.
 From the point of view of Receiver Capabilities such superset profile is assumed to also correspond to the associated subset profiles such that Receiver Capabilities does not have to include the subset profiles.
-The H.264 speci
-  - fication describe the relationship among the profiles.
+The H.264 specification describe the relationship among the profiles.
 If a Receiver does not indicate a `profile` constraint it is assumed as supporting the "Baseline" profile.

   - [ ] Some H.265 profiles are superset of other profiles.
 From the point of view of Receiver Capabilities such superset profile is assumed to also correspond to the associated subset profiles such that Receiver Capabilities does not have to include the subset profiles.
 The H.265 specification describe the relationship among the profiles.
 If a Receiver does not indicate a `profile` constraint it is assumed as supporting the "Main" profile.

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#level)